-The tentative schedule after the summer down in 2007 sees the continuation of the g9-FROST program with a transversely polarized target using a variety of different beam energies and different combinations of photon beam polarizations (circular and linear).
-This experiment will run until the accelerator shut down in October 2007.
+The schedule after the summer down shows the commissioning and execution of the first part of the g9-FROST program with a longitudinally polarized target and using a variety of different beam energies and combinations of photon beam polarizations (circular and linear).
+This experiment will begin in October 2007 and run until mid January 2008.